 New Zealand is appealing to many people, and travelers who visit and get to know Aotearoa and its people often find that their hearts get left behind somewhere between its shorelines.

 I know what I love about New Zealand — its friendly people, its laid-back attitude, its varied and beautiful landscapes, its culture, its history… basically everything.
+It doesn’t matter how many times I visit — I always find myself wanting to travel to New Zealand again and again.

 And I also know that removing New Zealand from your travel itinerary due to the Christchurch earthquake is only going to hurt this country that I love.